McCache/McCache-for-Python/README.md

 mccache.get_cluster_metrics()
 ```

 In the above example, there is **nothing** different in the usage of `McCache` from a regular Python dictionary.
-However, the benefit is in a clustered environment where the other member's cache are kept coherent with the changes to your local cache.
+However, the benefit is in a clustered environment where the other subscribed member's cache are kept coherent with the changes to your local cache.

 ## Guidelines
 The following are some loose guidelines to help you assess if the `McCache` library is right for your project.